pangloss/pure-conditioning/README.md

 (error message)
 (error message ex-data) ;; will raise an ex-info exception.

-(exception ExceptionClass message) ;; and `(exception ExceptionClass message cause)` will raise an instance of the given exception class.
+;; Raise an instance of the given exception class:
+(exception ExceptionClass message)
+(exception ExceptionClass message cause) ;; with optional cause exception
 ```

 > ### No unnecessary exceptions